appneural-prasanna/acadnexus-content/home.md

 * Build a professional profile that attracts recruiters, research institutions, and global companies.

-Impact: Students move seamlessly from classroom to career, with clear steps toward their dream jobs.
+**Impact**: Students move seamlessly from classroom to career, with clear steps toward their dream jobs.

 ## Design/Visual Suggestions